 Goal #17.
 Strengthen the means of implementation and revitalise the global partnerships for sustainable development.

-We resolve to take the steps necessary to implement the above-listed operational recommendations, in close partnership with the United Nations and other intergovernmental organizations and civil society, and to share with the Commission on Narcotic Drugs, as the policymaking body of the United Nations with prime responsibility for drug control matters, timely information on progress made in the implementation of these recommendations.

 For NGOs: Contact other civil society organisations to form and join local, national, and regional networks to exchange information and do advocacy work.
 Build relationships with representatives of government agencies, and other international organizations to implement the above-listed operational recommendations.